The Holocaust in German-occupied Serbia: The killing of Jewish men

 By the end of Summer 1941, the Gestapo and local Volksdeutsche had already rounded up all the Jews in the Banat and transferred them to the Topovske Šupe and Sajmište concentration camps.
 The Germans carried out the first arrest of hostages in Belgrade in April 1941.
 From August to November 1941 Germans rounded up adult Jewish males from the rest of Serbia, and interned them at Topovske Šupe.
 These formed the main reservoir of Jewish hostages to be shot as part of the German reprisal policy of executing Serbian civilians.
-From there the Germans took and executed the Jews at killing grounds at Jajinci, Jabuka (near Pančevo), etc,.
-500 Banat Jews were executed at Deliblatska peščara in the south Banat, while some Jews were killed as part of mass German executions elsewhere, like the Kragujevac and Kraljevo massacres.
-Thus, by the November of 1941 “there were almost no living male Jews who could be used as hostages.”
+From there the Germans took and executed the Jews at killing grounds at Jajinci, Jabuka (near Pančevo), etc. 500 Banat Jews were executed at Deliblatska peščara in the south Banat, while some Jews were killed as part of mass German executions elsewhere, like the Kragujevac and Kraljevo massacres.
+Thus, by November 1941 “there were almost no living male Jews who could be used as hostages.”